-Clear as much from your walls, shelves, and counter tops as you can.
+Clear as much from your walls, shelves, and countertops as you can.
 Give your prospective buyers plenty of room to dream.
-Consult your Real Estate Professional for advise of the important or most necessary things to do for your home.
+Consult your Real Estate Professional for advice of the important or most necessary things to do for your home.

 8) Should I make any major home improvements before selling my home?

 Certain home improvements that are useful to almost everyone have been proven to add value and/or speed the sale of houses.
 These could include adding central air conditioning to the heating system, building or repairing a deck or patio, kitchen remodeling (updating colors on cabinets, hardware, countertops appliances, panels, etc.), and new floor and/or wall coverings, especially in bathrooms and kitchens, professional basement development can add value.
 Improvements that return less than what they cost are generally items that appeal to personal tastes, like adding fireplaces, wet bars, and swimming pools, or converting the garage into an extra room.
 Ask yourself would you have still make the improvements or spent the money if you knew you were moving.
 If you say no, then the improvements were most likely for your enjoyment of the home and may not increase its value in the eyes of the Home Buyer.

 The challenge that comes with any home improvement designed to help sell your house is recouping your investment.
 There’s always the risk of over-improving your house – that is, putting more money into it than neighborhood prices will support.
 If you are planning any improvements prior to listing your home, consult your Real Estate Professional for where you will get the most return on your investment.